explorable-viz/esop2025/author-response/popl2025/response.md

 sure to include this.

-C3. _Relationship to Visualization Linking and Provenance._ While provenance-based brushing and linking has been explored before in databases, as mentioned above, most real-world systems have substantial visualisation and analytics components written in general-purpose languages.
-Our contribution is to develop compositional provenance-based techniques for languages like these, which will be needed to interoperate with database-based solutions.
+C3. _Relationship to Visualization Linking and Provenance._ While provenance-based brushing and linking has been explored before in databases, most real-world systems have substantial visualisation and analytics components written in general-purpose languages, as mentioned above.
+Our contribution is to develop compositional provenance-based techniques for such languages, which will be needed to interoperate with database-based solutions.
 Thanks for pointing us to more of the relevant literature.

 # List of Proposed Changes